robotsorcerer/soft-neuro-adapt/README.md

 	<pre class="terminal"><code> Terminal 3:$ rosrun nn_controller nn_controller ref_z  ref_pitch ref_roll </code></pre>

 	Where <ref_x> represents the desired trajectory we want to raise the head.
+Otherwise, you could fill out the 3-DOF reference positions in the [controller launch file](/nn_controller/launch/controller.launch)

-- 	Neural Network Function Aproximator
+* Neural Network Function Aproximator

-	Previously written in Torch7 as the [farnn](/farnn) package, this portion of the codebase has been migrated to [pyrnn](/pyrnn) in the recently released [pytorch](pytorch) deep nets framework to take advantage of python libraries, cvx and quadratic convex programming for contraints-based quadratic programming (useful for our adaptive controller).
+ Previously written in Torch7 as the [farnn](/farnn) package, this portion of the codebase has been migrated to [pyrnn](/pyrnn) in the recently released [pytorch](pytorch) deep nets framework to take advantage of python libraries, cvx and quadratic convex programming for contraints-based adaptive quadratic programming (useful for our adaptive controller).

-	- farnn
+ * farnn

 	Running `farnn` would consist of `roscd ing` into the `farnn src` folder and running `th real_time_predictor.lua` command while the [nn_controller](/nn_controller) is running).

-	- pyrnn
+ * pyrnn

 	`roscd` into `pyrnn src` folder and do `./main.py`